Photo by Jason van Weenen, Pteropus poliocephalus

 • The applicant must be the sole or senior author of the paper for which the award is made.

-• In the case of multiple authors, students must provide to Council a statement describing the contribution of other authors to the research.
+• In the case of multiple authors, students must provide to the Council a statement describing the contribution of other authors to the research.

-• A judging panel will be appointed by the Council to assess short-listed applicants for the award at the Annual Scientific Meeting.
+• A judging panel will be appointed by the Council to assess applicants for the award at the Annual Scientific Meeting.

 • A. G. Lyne Award recipients are eligible for a Student Travel Award but not the John Seebeck Award.